 - Content creation – If staring at a blank page with a flashing cursor makes you break out in a cold sweat, then outsourcing your content creation may be a wise decision.
 Content is needed for your website copy, blog posts, product descriptions, email marketing, landing pages, and in numerous other situations.
 The need for content is relentless, so find some talented writers to get this time-consuming job off your desk.

-- Website set up and ongoing maintenance – Even if youʼre a technical genius, there comes the point when doing your website maintenance, coding, and installing new plugins is just not worth your time.
+- Website Creation and ongoing maintenance – Even if youʼre a technical genius, there comes the point when doing your website maintenance, and WordPress coding, and installing new plugins is just not worth your time.
 If you design your website, think about outsourcing this work the next time you update your site.

 - Backlinking campaigns – You can speed up your strategy by hiring someone to perform the email outreach for you.
 Realistically, one person should be able to handle all your link prospecting and outreach.

 - Design /graphics – Some designs (like your logo) are produced once and other graphics that youʼll need on a daily or weekly basis.
 If youʼre, not a skilled designer and donʼt use Photoshop or Adobe Indesign, itʼs an intelligent move to hire a designer for your branding and advertising needs.

 - Social media management – This is one of the ongoing, daily jobs that is easily outsourced.
 A competent social media manager will design and create your posts across the platforms you use.
 Theyʼll also responds to comments, source images, share and curate content, and upload videos.